TheHolderCollective/Battleship/README.md

 This is a console version of battleship built using the Spectre.Console library.

-This game builds on the modelling done here: [Battleship Modelling Practice](https://github.com/exceptionnotfound/BattleshipModellingPractice)
+This game uses the models from: [Battleship Modelling Practice](https://github.com/exceptionnotfound/BattleshipModellingPractice)